 Poker is a game of strategy, and knowing which strategy to use (and when) is a complex subject.

 But starting hands are a great place to…well, start.

 Generally, we look for two types of hands:

-Drawing hands – such as low pairs and suited connectors.
-These can make powerful combinations of straights, flushes and three of a kind, but are transparently very strong or very weak.
+Drawing hands, like low pairs and suited connectors.
+These can make powerful combinations of straights, flushes, and three of a kind, but are transparently very strong or very weak.
 This helps us know exactly when to pump chips into a pot and when to escape.

-There are other factors that influence which hands you should play (such as the # of players left to act, or the number of chips in your stack), but sticking to strong or drawing hands will give you a good start and help you avoid making costly second-best hands.
+There are other factors that influence which hands you should play, including the number of players left to act, or the number of chips in your stack, but sticking to strong or drawing hands will give you a good start and help you avoid making costly second-best hands.

-After learning the rules it may feel overwhelming to remember if a straight beats a flush, or how to determine which hand wins given a certain set of community cards.
+After learning the rules, it might feel overwhelming to remember if a straight beats a flush, or how to determine which hand wins given a certain set of community cards.
 We spend a good portion of our introductory lesson working through reading sample hands like this as a group: